Euthynnus pelamis, Katsuwonus pelamis

 Until 2020, there is a 30-day closure of an area known as the “Corralito” (west of the Galapagos Islands, where catch rates of small bigeye are high) in October-November.
 Either before or after this, an additional 72-day closure in the whole IATTC area.

 A requirement to retain and land all bigeye, skipjack, and yellowfin tuna caught by purse seine has been extended until 2020, although the degree of enforcement regime may vary depending on the country or authority.

 There is 100% observer coverage on large purse seiners.
-The scientific committee recommends an additional observer programme for small purse seiners, to obtain better data on discards and bycatch, as well as investigations into an electronic monitoring system on all purse seiners for better data on species, sizes, and quantities of target and bycatch species.
+The scientific committee continues to recommend 20% observer coverage for small purse seiners, to obtain better data on discards and bycatch, as well as investigations into an electronic monitoring system on all purse seiners for better data on species, sizes, and quantities of target and bycatch species.
 Since 2011 only 5% observer coverage has been required on large longliners, considered by the scientific committee to be too low for accurate data: a minimum of 20% coverage is recommended.
 In addition, data recorded by longliners is considered inadequate for scientific purposes and minimum data standards must be identified and introduced.